Montana Master Naturalist Volunteer Service Opportunities

 Montana Native Plant Society, Missoula/Bozeman/Helena/Columbia Falls/Glen/Medicine Lake. www.mtnativeplants.org/1

 Volunteer opportunities: Educate the public about the values of our native flora.
-Get involved with the water-wise plant garden and the herbarium at UM.
+Get involved with the water-wise plant garden and the herbarium at UM, and help with various other projects around the community.

-Volunteer opportunities: The Nature Adventure Garden is a native plant teaching garden located along the Bitterroot River at historic Fort Missoula.
+Volunteer opportunities: The Native Plant Garden is a native plant teaching garden located along the Bitterroot River at historic Fort Missoula.
 You can assist with garden planting, maintenance, or greenhouse work; help lead children’s games and activities; give guided hikes and tours; help develop educational materials and more.

 Rocky Mountain Elk Foundation, Missoula. www.rmef.org